Pope Francis, voice for the poor who transformed the Catholic Church, dies on Easter Monday

 Death comes after long hospital stay

-His medical team said his condition had stabilized, allowing for him to continue his convalescence at his Casa Santa Marta residence.
+His medical team said his condition had stabilized, allowing for him to continue his recovery at his Casa Santa Marta residence.

 Two weeks after leaving hospital, he delighted the faithful by making a surprise appearance at St. Peter’s Square.